oblivionreb/oblivionreb.github.io/_posts/2020-10-17-self-employment-tax-explained.md

  Reduce your taxes by taking advantage of deductions and tax credits.
 Right off the bat, you can deduct half of your self-employment tax.
 This means that a self-employment tax bill of $3000 will result in a $1,500 deduction that you can take.

  <h4> qualified business income tax deduction </h4>
- Another deduction that may be immediately available to certain self-emplyed workers is the <b>qualified business expense deduction</b>(QBI).
+ Another deduction that may be immediately available to certain self-emplyed workers is the <b>qualified business income deduction</b>(QBI).
 Those eligible for the deduction can deduct up to 20% percent of their taxable <b>business</b> income.

  The QBI is complex in that it benefits smaller businesses, but becomes increasingly difficult to take advantage of depending on the type of business and the amount of income the business generates.